Pjj0417/swin-CRM/README.md

 Evaluation:  1 unseen subject
 ```

-This example illustrates how self-supervised visual representations can be transferred to cross-subject train driver fatigue recognition.
+This example illustrates the transfer of self-supervised representations to cross-subject train driver fatigue recognition.

 ---